Hotel Housekeeping Best Practices in 2026 (From 100+ Properties)

 Hospitality housekeeping turnover runs 40-80% annually in many markets.
 Every departure costs €1,500-€3,500 in recruiting, training, and lost productivity during the ramp.

 The retention moves that work: - Predictable schedules published 2+ weeks in advance.
 Housekeepers with childcare and second jobs can't tolerate week-of schedule changes. - Living wage benchmarked locally.
 Below local minimum wage equivalents you'll keep turnover above 60%; at +10-15% over local minimum you can cut turnover to 25-35%. - Career path visibility.
 Floor supervisor, senior housekeeper, head of housekeeping.
 Even small hotels can offer some progression structure. - Pooled digital tipping.
 Routes guest gratitude into income, distributed via the housekeeping team's pool rather than table-by-table.
-Hotels with pooled digital tipping report 3-5x higher tip volumes for housekeeping than cash-only. - Recognition systems.
+Track tip volume and payout fairness against the previous cash-only process. - Recognition systems.
 Public acknowledgement of cleaning-time targets hit, perfect inspection scores, guest commendations.

 The single biggest retention move is the predictable schedule.
 Most hotels underestimate this.